-The following forward-looking statements regarding our financial outlook are subject to substantial uncertainty as a result of the COVID-19 pandemic, reflect our estimates as of August 6, 2020 regarding the impact of the pandemic on our operations, and are highly dependent on numerous factors that we may not be able to predict or control, including, among others: the duration and spread of the pandemic; actions taken by governments and businesses in response to the pandemic and the resulting impact on our customers, vendors, and partners; the impact of the pandemic on global and regional economies and economic activity generally; our ability to continue operating in impacted areas; and customer demand and spending patterns.
+The following forward-looking statements regarding our financial outlook are subject to substantial uncertainty as a result of challenging general economic conditions, including inflation, rising interest rates, and other impacts of the ongoing COVID-19 pandemic or Russia-Ukraine conflict, reflect our estimates as of August 4, 2022 regarding the impact of these factors on our operations, and are highly dependent on numerous factors that we may not be able to predict or control, including, among others: the duration, spread, and severity of the pandemic; actions taken by governments and businesses in response to the pandemic, the Russia-Ukraine conflict, and related macroeconomic conditions and the resulting impact on our customers, vendors, and partners; the timing of administering COVID-19 vaccines around the world and the long-term efficacy of these vaccines; the impact of the pandemic and Russia-Ukraine conflict on global and regional economies, financial markets, and economic activity generally, including inflation, rising interest rates, changes in monetary policy, supply chain disruptions, and foreign currency fluctuations; our ability to continue operating in impacted areas; and customer demand and spending patterns.

 Conference Call Information

-Cloudflare will host an investor conference call to discuss its second quarter ended June 30, 2020 earnings results today at 2:00 p.m.
+Cloudflare will host an investor conference call to discuss its second quarter ended June 30, 2022 earnings results today at 2:00 p.m.
 Pacific time (5:00 p.m.
 Eastern time).
-Interested parties can access the call by dialing (866) 211-4146 from the United States or (647) 689-6734 internationally with conference ID 3977999.
-A live webcast of the conference call will be accessible from the investor relations website at cloudflare.NET.
-A replay will be available approximately two hours after the conclusion of the live event and will remain available for approximately 30 days.
+Interested parties can access the call by dialing (877) 400-4517 from the United States or (332) 251-2620 internationally with conference ID 3723782.
+A live webcast of the conference call will be accessible from the investor relations website at https://cloudflare.NET.
+A replay will be available approximately two hours after the conclusion of the live event and will remain available for approximately one year.